hyperstack-org/hyperstack/docs/hyper-spec/02-tutorial.md

 > something like `let` be used here instead of an instance variable.
 Shall we
 > say its on the todo list.

-Now that we have our test component setup we can test it's `format_number` method.
+Now that we have our test component setup we can test its `format_number` method.
 To do this we put the test expression in a block followed by `on_client_to`.
 Again the block will be compiled using Opal, executed on the client, and the result will be returned to the expectation.